adnanmnm/Smart-Traffic-Light/README.md

 # Smart-Traffic-Light
-MATLAB Source code for counting vehicle in each street on cross
+MATLAB Source code for counting vehicle in each street on cross + Code for Simulation (Comparison between static and dynamic traffic-light)